FuelLabs/sway-standards/standards/src_5/README.md

 ## State

-There SHALL be 3 states for any library implementing an ownership module, these are:
+There SHALL be 3 states for any library implementing an ownership module in the following order:

 ### - `Uninitialized`
 The `Uninitialized` state SHALL be set as the initial state if no owner or admin is set.
 The `Uninitialized` state MUST be used when an owner or admin MAY be set in the future.